olga-demidko/documentation/docs/guide/vulnerabilities/12-ldap-injection.md

     </tr>
 </table>

-The LDAP injections may lead to the following:
+This vulnerability may lead to the following:
 * Bypass authentication.
 An attacker can gain access without password checking.
 * Information disclosure.
 An attacker can gain a list of some resources or users.
 * Attribute disclosure.
 An attacker can check if an attribute exists.